petr-motejlek/my-cv/_pages/index.markdown

 - __Sharing__ what I know with others (verbally, through lectures, by compiling [knowledge bases](https://bit.ly/my-knowledge-base)).
 - __Learning__ more and more.
-- __Working as a team__, rather than an individual or a group of individuals.
-  - Pair and/or mob programming.
 - Drive for __continuously inspecting and adapting__ on all levels of the organization.
 - __Flat organization__ with high-performing teams organized around projects
   with full support, responsibility and accountability.
-- I prefer __face to face conversations__, however understand that right now, that's not really possible.
 - Experience with __leading teams__ (empowering them to work better and better, while developing team members), some experience with being a Product Owner and Scrum Master, however prefer being a highly engaged member of a development